Double Click Test — Check for Switch Bouncing & Double Click Problems

 Click the test area above with single clicks at a normal pace.
 If you see any entries highlighted in red labeled "Switch Bounce" with intervals under 5ms, or orange entries labeled "Suspicious" with intervals under 30ms, your mouse switch is likely bouncing.
 A healthy mouse should only produce green "Normal" entries during regular clicking.

-Any click interval below 50ms almost certainly indicates a hardware defect, as humans cannot physically click that fast.
+Any click interval below 50ms almost certainly indicates a hardware defect — the fastest human clicking technique (butterfly clicking) produces intervals no shorter than 40–50ms.
 Intervals between 50ms and 100ms are suspicious and may indicate early switch degradation.
 Intentional double clicks typically register between 100ms and 200ms apart, while normal single clicks are over 200ms apart.
+A healthy switch should produce 0 bounces in a 50-click test.

 Partially.
 You can increase the debounce time in your mouse's software (if available) to filter out bounce events, but this adds input latency.
 Operating systems also have double-click speed settings that can help mask the issue.
 However, these are workarounds — the underlying switch problem will likely worsen over time, and a hardware fix (switch replacement) is the only permanent solution.

 Intermittent double clicking is typical of early-stage switch degradation.
-The metal contact spring inside the switch is beginning to fatigue but hasn't completely failed.
-Temperature, humidity, and how hard you press the button can all affect whether the switch bounces on a given click.
-The problem usually becomes more frequent over time.
+The metal contact spring inside the switch (typically a thin beryllium copper leaf) is beginning to fatigue but hasn't completely failed.
+Temperature changes, humidity levels (especially below 30% or above 70% RH), and how hard you press the button can all affect whether the switch bounces on a given click.
+The problem usually becomes more frequent over time — what starts as 1 bounce per 100 clicks often progresses to 1 per 10 clicks within a few months.

 We recommend at least 30-50 single clicks at varying speeds for a reliable diagnosis.
 Double click issues can be intermittent, so a small sample size might miss the problem.
 If you suspect a specific button, focus your testing on that button.
 Try both gentle and firm clicks, as switch bounce can vary with press force.